Ralph Tabberer: Recognition

 In the 2009 New Years Honours, he was honoured by The Queen with the award of a Companion of the Most Honourable Order of the Bath (CB).

 He was awarded an Honorary Degree from the University of East London in 2000 and he is a visiting professor at both the University of London Institute of Education and the University of Warwick.

 Personal life

 He has a daughter, named Holly, and a son, Joseph.
 He has three stepsons and two stepdaughters by his previous marriage.
-When in England, he has lived in Farnham, Southwell and now in Warwick with his partner, Mary Allanson.
+When in England, he has lived in Farnham, Southwell and now in Royal Leamington Spa.